When I heard about Ginna's situation, I knew I wanted to interview her and have her share what helped her pass the NCIDQ Exam.

 Something else that helped me that I didn't realize until the last two weeks of studying was getting out of the house, getting out of the office.
 I went to our local library and, you know, hooked up to their internet and just took quiz after quiz after quiz after quiz.
 And it wasn't so much about getting the answers right as it was learning why I got them wrong and how to apply them.

 Ginna: And I work in an office of engineers.
-There's only 2 interior designers, 10 architects, and about 40 engineers, so I was able to one-on-one talk to them, the electrical engineer, the plumbing engineer, the mechanical, and just have them dumb down their day-to-day, and that helped.
-Because it's a lot of information to learn, but without Qpractice, I wouldn't have my NCIDQ right now and I would not be able to do the job that I am currently employed in.
+There are only 2 interior designers, 10 architects, and about 40 engineers, so I was able to one-on-one talk to them, the electrical engineer, the plumbing engineer, the mechanical, and just have them dumb down their day-to-day, and that helped.
+Because it's a lot of information to learn, but without Qpractice, I wouldn't have my NCIDQ right now, and I would not be able to do the job that I am currently employed in.

 Ginna: Yeah.
 Yeah, I had a wealth of information there at the office, so they were able to give me good examples.
 And I got that idea from one of the group chats, so, you know, that's where I got all that as well.